dabreegster/odjitter/README.md

 # odjitter

+NOTE: This project is deprecated.
+Please use [od2net](https://github.com/Urban-Analytics-Technology-Platform/od2net) directly to generate route networks from OD data.

 This repo contains the `odjitter` crate that implements a ‘jittering’ technique for pre-processing origin-destination (OD) data and an associated R interface package (see the [r](r/) subdirectory).
 We hope